Dave Perkins on Classic Hits 1026 4MK, Weekdays from 9am to Midday.

 You can email Dave anytime via the Contact tab above.

-Dave will tackle everything from talk back to what’s on TV, travel to technology, politicians to pets and parenting, health to home renovations, food, fishing and more!
+Dave will tackle everything from talk back to what’s on TV, politicians to pets and parenting, food, fishing and more!

 In 1969, in his final year at school, Dave Perkins became part of a program on local radio station 6VA Albany called “High School Half Hour” with fellow students who included Rodd Ryan who went onto become a recording artist with songs like “I Am Pegasus”.
 However, he was focused on joining the air force like his father before him.
 When he missed out on that career for medical reasons, he applied for and secured a job at 6VA as the night announcer.